bunnysapple/PicturesApp/README.md

 Built using <b>React + Vite<b>

-I consider this a complete project, however, if you have any recommendations, feel free to reach out to me on athulsunil04@gmail.com
+I consider this a complete project for now as I am satisfied with it and everything I learned through this project.